aws-samples/aws-modernization-with-nirmata/README.md

 # Nirmata Modernization Workshop

-This workshop explains how to use Kyverno and [Nirmata](https://nirmata.com/) Policy Manager to secure your infrastructure.
+This workshop explains how to use Kyverno and [Nirmata](https://nirmata.com/) Control Hub to secure your infrastructure.

 ## Description

 Misconfigurations are the leading cause of security issues in Kubernetes.
 Eliminate misconfigurations and automate operations with Kubernetes-native policies.
-Built by the creators of Kyverno, Nirmata Policy Manager simplifies Kubernetes operations with automated policy-based governance to reduce risk, automate security, and optimize costs.
+Built by the creators of Kyverno, Nirmata Control Hub simplifies Kubernetes operations with automated policy-based governance to reduce risk, automate security, and optimize costs.

  ## Types of Events